Liwan, Guangzhou

-Liwan District is one of 11 urban districts of the prefecture-level city of Guangzhou, the capital of Guangdong Province, China.
+Liwan District is one of 11 urban districts of the prefecture-level city of Guangzhou, the capital of Guangdong province, China.
 The district is split into two parts by the Pearl River: Xiguan in the northeast and Fangcun in the southwest.
+The area has a prominent history, dating back to the Qin dynasty, and hosts a number of major historic sites.
+Liwan District spans an area of 62.4 km², and as of the end of 2023, has a population of about 1,113,000.

+Toponymy

+Liwan District was named after "Lizhi Wan" (荔枝湾 (荔枝灣, Lìzhī Wān, Lychee Bay)), which is derived from poem of "a bay of green water and red lychees along both banks".